 The carb component of the nibbles platter is also the cheapest component (and let’s be honest, the most favoured – the crackers usually go long before the carrot sticks), so let the crackers flow freely.

-We don’t buy crackers for everyday consumption in our house, but at this time of the year, or if I know there’s some entertaining coming up, I keep an eye out for specials and stash some packets in the back of the pantry.
+If I know there’s some entertaining coming up, I keep an eye out for specials and stash some packets in the back of the pantry.

 Seasonal Fruit and Vegetables

 Seasonal fruit and vegetables are cheap, healthy, tasty and add colour and excitement to your platter.
-I favour the veggie sticks over the crackers, because it’s a good way to keep the silly season weight off.
+I favour the veggie sticks over the crackers because it’s a good way to keep the silly season weight off.

 Seasonal fruit also makes a lovely accompaniment to cheese and is a lot less expensive than the traditional quince paste or similar.